KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 For the training strategy, the model was complied using the Adam optimizer with a learning rate of 10^(-3) and binary cross-entropy as the loss function.
 To optimize the process, several callbacks were integrated: **TensorBoard** was utilized for real-time visualization of metrics and weight distributions, while EarlyStopping (with a patience of 10 epochs) was employed to prevent overfitting by restoring the best weights.
 Additionally, ReduceLROnPlateau was implemented to adaptively scale down the learning rate if the validation loss stagnated.
 Although the maximum limit was set to 100 epochs, the training session was terminated early by the automated monitoring system.

+The training progress was evaluated through visualized learning curves for both loss and accuracy across training and validation sets.
+Final performance on the test set was assessed using Accuracy, Precision, Recall, F1-score, and ROC-AUC metrics.
+A Confusion Matrix was also generated to provide a detailed analysis of correct versus incorrect predictions.